 When should I schedule my first mammogram?

 If you're a woman over the age of 40, right away!
 Every woman should get an annual screening mammogram starting at age 40 — just as you get a Pap smear from your OB/GYN to check for cervical cancer.
+No physician referral is required for women over the age of 40.

 You shouldn't wait until age 40 and your first mammogram to worry about your breast health though.
 The American College of Radiology recommends that every woman have a risk assessment before age 30 to see if regular breast cancer screening or supplemental screening is needed earlier than age 40.
 But if you have a problem or concern about your breast health at any age, such as new lumps, skin changes, persistent pain or nipple changes, you should see your primary care provider right away for a clinical evaluation and possibly diagnostic imaging of the breasts.